Rust-GCC/testing/README.md

 ## Generate the parsing test-suite

-The test-suite adaptor is located in `rustc-testsuite-adaptor`.
+The test-suite adaptor is located in `testsuite-adaptor`.
 It is a simple program in charge of generating a sensible test-suite for gccrs from rustc's test-suite.
 For now, the only generation available is the generation of a parsing test-suite: The application launches `rustc` with the `-Z parse-only` flag and keeps track of the exit code, in order to make sure that gccrs with the `-fsyntax-only` flag has the same behavior.

 Running the adaptor is time consuming: It takes roughly 5 minutes to generate the parsing test-suite on my machine.